-Here at SuperOptimist headquarters, we favor meditation as a way of detaching from the madness of the material world and connecting with the universal truths that transcend trade wars, Steve Mnuchin’s stewardship of the financial sector, and the quandary over wishing someone a “Merry Christmas” vs. a “Happy Holiday.”
+Happy holidays!
+Here at SuperOptimist headquarters, we favor meditation as a way of detaching from the madness of the material world and connecting with the universal truths that transcend trade wars, social media, and the quandary over wishing someone a “Merry Christmas” vs. a “Happy Holiday.”

 To that end, in the U.S. a person interested in “mindfulness” is often told to begin their practice by meditating 20 minutes a day.
 They’re also encouraged to download a Headspace app, buy a special cushion and mat, purchase a statue of the Buddha, and sign up for a weekend retreat in the Catskills.